windvalley/ginner/README.md

 - [x] Go Modules
 - [x] Configuration
-  - [x] toml
+  - [x] Object-oriented configuration
-  - [x] Load config from command line parameters
+  - [x] Load configuration files from command line parameters
-  - [x] Load config from system environment variable
+  - [x] Load configuration files from system environment variables
-  - [x] If load config from CLI params failed, then load config from system environment variable
+  - [x] Load configuration files from command line parameters takes precedence
 - [x] Logger
   - [x] Separation of error log and access log
-  - [x] Customize log dirname, log save days, log rotate interval, log format(json/txt)
+  - [x] The log format, log retention time, log rotation interval, log directory name can be customized
-  - [x] When runmode is debug, log can also be output to screen
+  - [x] If the runmode is debug, the log will be output to the screen at the same time
+- [x] Error code system
-- [x] Error code system: for central managing the error response messages
+  - [x] For centralized managing error response information
 - [x] Swagger
-  - [x] Auto enable swagger when runmode is debug
+  - [x] If the runmode is debug, swagger will be automatically enabled
 - [x] Middlewares
   - [x] JWT Authentication
     - [x] Login: get JWT token by username and password
-    - [x] API Signature Authentication: user need to apply `appKey` and `appSecret` in advance
+    - [x] API Signature Authentication: Users need to apply for `appKey` and `appSecret` in advance
   - [x] API Signature Authentication
     - [x] HmacMd5
     - [x] HmacSha1